avary/stoolap/docs/_docs/sql-commands/sql-commands.md

 2. **JOIN Support**: LEFT JOIN and INNER JOIN are supported, but RIGHT JOIN and FULL JOIN are not

+3. **VIEW Support**: CREATE VIEW and DROP VIEW syntax is parsed but not yet implemented in the execution engine

-3. **Advanced Features**: Some SQL features like window functions are implemented but with limitations
+4. **Advanced Features**: Some SQL features like window functions are implemented but with limitations

-4. **Parameters**: Use `?` placeholder for parameter binding in prepared statements
+5. **Parameters**: Use `?` placeholder for parameter binding in prepared statements

-5. **NULL Handling**: Stoolap follows standard SQL NULL semantics; NULL values are not equal to any value, including another NULL, and require IS NULL or IS NOT NULL operators for testing
+6. **NULL Handling**: Stoolap follows standard SQL NULL semantics; NULL values are not equal to any value, including another NULL, and require IS NULL or IS NOT NULL operators for testing

-6. **Type Conversion**: Stoolap performs implicit type conversions in some contexts, but explicit CAST is recommended for clarity
+7. **Type Conversion**: Stoolap performs implicit type conversions in some contexts, but explicit CAST is recommended for clarity